Frequently Asked Questions

 andprivateKey

 path from environment variables.
-Includes error checking for missing variables and key file reading issues.
+Includes error checking for missing variables.
 Usespath.resolve

 to ensure the path toprivate.key

-is correct regardless of where the script is run from. /send-sms
+is correct regardless of where you run the script/send-sms

 Route: APOST